UL Monroe vs. Arkansas State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- UL Monroe and its opponents have combined to score more than 66.5 points in three of nine games this season.
+- UL Monroe has combined with its opponents to score more than 66.5 points in three of nine games this season.

-- So far this season, 50% of Arkansas State's games (4/8) have had more combined points than Saturday's over/under of 66.5.
+- Arkansas State's games have gone over 66.5 points in four of eight chances this season.

+- Saturday's total is 18.6 points higher than the combined 47.9 PPG average of the two teams.

-- The two teams combine to average 47.9 points per game, 18.6 less than the total in this contest.
+- The 79.3 points per game these two squads have surrendered to opponents this season are 12.8 more than the 66.5 over/under in this contest.

-- The Warhawks and their opponents score an average of 54 points per game, 12.5 fewer than Saturday's total.
+- Warhawks games have an average total of 54.0 points this season, 12.5 fewer than Saturday's over/under.

 - In 2021, games involving the Red Wolves have averaged a total of 66.5 points, equal to the set total for this game.